10.4 Error Message Reference

 Cause

-The SLAM optimization completed but the solver detected accumulated drift that exceeded the acceptable threshold for the full trajectory.
+SLAM optimization completed, but the solver detected accumulated drift exceeding the acceptable threshold across the trajectory.

 Resolution